geeekho/geeekho/README.md

-# Hi, I am Wajdi Sadouki 👨‍💻
+# Hi, I'm Wajdi Sadouki 👨‍💻

-I am a Full Stack Javascript Software Developer and Mobile Development enthusiast.
+A Full Stack Javascript Software Developer and Mobile Development enthusiast.
 I am passionate about technologies and love to learn new things.

 ### 🔭 Have a look at my [website](https://wajdi-sadouki.vercel.app/).